Hitler Didi

-Hitler Didi is an Indian soap opera that aired on Zee TV (international title: Iron Lady).
+Hitler Didi is an Indian soap opera that aired on Zee TV.
 It premiered on 7 November 2011.
-The story is located in the backdrop of Delhi.
+The story is set in Delhi.

 Plot

 Indira Sharma, who is the sole breadwinner in her family, falls in love with Rishi Kumar.
 They both marry after facing a lot of obstacles.
 Indira was diagnosed with brain tumor and has 30 days to live.
 So she tried her best to make her family members settle without her help in the less span of time.
 She also fulfilled her remaining wishes within those days.
 She forces Rishi to marry Shweta and while their marriage her tumor bursts.
 It was revealed that Indira was pregnant and Shweta hid Indira's pregnancy from everyone under the scolding of Rishi's mother.
 To repent her mistake, Shweta becomes a surrogate mother of Indira's child.
 She gives birth to Indira and Rishi's daughter, Indu.

 8 years later

 Indira is shown to have died.
 Rishi takes care of Indu as a single father, living in Indira's house.
 Indu is just like Indira.
 Zara Khan, Indira's look-alike police officer enters.
 Indira's family forces Rishi to marry Zara.
 However, Indira is shown to be alive in mental asylum losing her mind as well as memory.
 Indu meets Indira and brings her back with Rishi's help.
 Zara kidnaps Indira.
 Rishi saves her and sends Zara to a mental asylum.
 After that a new character Kabir enters and it turns out he has a connection with Indira in some way.
 Indira constantly calls out to someone named Saheb it turns out Saheb is Kabir who has a connection with Indira from Pakistan in the past.
 But After some twists, Indira regains her memory and reunites with Rishi, Indu, and Her family.
 Zara returns and tries to create problems, but in vain.
 Finally, Indira gives birth to a son and Indu settles every Sharma men in their professions.